realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Types_of_ML.md

 Whether a bank customer will default on a loan based on income, credit history, age, and other factors.
 Whether a mailing list customer will respond positively to a marketing offer based on demographic attributes and past purchases.
 In all of these examples, the model predicts a binary true/false or positive/negative prediction for a single possible class.

+Multiclass classification
+Multiclass classification extends binary classification to predict a label that represents one of multiple possible classes.
+For example,

+The species of a penguin (Adelie, Gentoo, or Chinstrap) based on its physical measurements.
+The genre of a movie (comedy, horror, romance, adventure, or science fiction) based on its cast, director, and budget.
+In most scenarios that involve a known set of multiple classes, multiclass classification is used to predict mutually exclusive labels.
+For example, a penguin can't be both a Gentoo and an Adelie.
+However, there are also some algorithms that you can use to train multilabel classification models, in which there may be more than one valid label for a single observation.
+For example, a movie could potentially be categorized as both science fiction and comedy.